Children’s Tylenol

 When Do You Give Children Tylenol?

 If pain and fevers persist, contact your doctor as soon as possible.
-The doctor can run tests such as strep tests which can determine the source of infection and help children begin appropriate treatment sooner.
+The doctor can order tests such as strep tests which can determine the source of infection and help children begin appropriate treatment sooner.

 The same case applies if you are unsure about your child’s symptoms or health.
 Talk to your child’s pediatrician before administering any medication.